Akshantjain/Baccarat-Game/README.md

 ## Project Requirements
 To run this respitory, you need to have maven and java for JAVAFX installed on your system.
-- To install java and maven for JavaFX, you could visit [JavaFX Requirements](https://openjfx.io/openjfx-docs/).
+- To install java and maven for JavaFX, please see [Getting Started with JavaFX 13](https://openjfx.io/openjfx-docs/).

 ## Cloning the respitory on your system
 To clone the respitory in your system, use the ```Clone or Download option``` or use terminal as: